RobertoPrevato/jekyll-now/_posts/2017-10-26-More-about-Linux-vs-Windows-hosted-ASP-NET-Core-applications-in-Azure-App-Service.md

 * [Linux 50Kb graphs](https://raw.githubusercontent.com/RobertoPrevato/robertoprevato.github.io/master/images/posts/aspcoredocker/linux-50kb-graphs.png)
 * [Windows 50Kb graphs](https://raw.githubusercontent.com/RobertoPrevato/robertoprevato.github.io/master/images/posts/aspcoredocker/windows-50kb-graphs.png)

-## Conclusion
+## Conclusions
 At the light of [my previous tests](https://robertoprevato.github.io/Comparing-Linux-hosted-to-Windows-hosted-ASP-NET-Core-applications-in-Azure-Application-Service-Plan/) and the load tests described here, hosting applications using Linux and Docker in Azure Application Service Plan is a good choice, under performance point of view.

 ## Final note
 I have no interest in making Linux look better than Windows - I published all [source code of my tests and instructions](https://robertoprevato.github.io/Comparing-Linux-hosted-to-Windows-hosted-ASP-NET-Core-applications-in-Azure-Application-Service-Plan/) on how to recreate the environments, if anybody suspects I tweaked the results or done anything wrong, she's welcome to repeat them and demonstrate my mistake.
 It would be good if somebody did a peer review of what I did.